tobigiwa/tobigiwa/README.md

 <h1 align="center">
     Hi 👋, I'm Tobi, your everly friendly programmer 👨🏼‍💻
 </h1>

 <h2 align="center">
-    and I am Backend Engineer.
+    and I am software Developer.
 </h2>

 <h3>About me:</h3>
-I'm a backend engineer with a passion for building and automating software solutions in Go, driven by the pursuit of excellence in the world of technology.
+Hey there!
+I’m a Backend Engineer who loves to tinker with Blockchain technology, especially Solana and Hyperledger Fabric.
+I’m all about building and automating cool stuff in Rust, Go and Python.
+Pursuing software excellence is what keeps my gears grinding!.

 <h5 align="center">
 <blackquote>